Brown Turkey Fig

-Those who prize Brown Turkey figs praise the milder flavor and subtle sweetness that works well in many dishes.
-The fruit is even outstanding for home preserves.
+Those who prize Brown Turkey Figs praise the milder flavor and subtle sweetness that works well in many dishes.
+The fruit is outstanding for home preserves.

-The Brown Turkey Fig is a terrific choice in a fig tree that is cold-hardy, lovely to look at and provides delicious fruit every year.
-Why not try one today!
+Brown Turkey Fig is a terrific choice in a Fig tree that is lovely to look at and provides delicious fruit every year.
+Get yours in the ground this season!

 Buying Options for Plants